Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 Filling the water chamber of your Moka Pot to an appropriate level is crucial for achieving a perfect cup of coffee.

-Overfilling the reservoir might seem harmless, but it can lead to several issues in the brewing process.
+Overfilling the reservoir might seem harmless, but it can lead to several problems in the brewing process, particularly affecting the bottom chambers.

 For instance, overfilled water chambers can cause steam or water to spurt out of the safety valve, leading to sputtering and bitter over-extraction of your coffee grounds.